-Principal activity.
 The Bank's principal business activity is commercial and retail banking operations within the Republic of Albania.
 The Bank operates under a full banking licence issued by the central Bank of Albania.
 The Bank participates in the state deposit insurance scheme managed by the Albanian Deposit Insurance Agency.

 The Head Office of the Bank is located in Tirana.
-Currently, the Bank has an Albanian network of 4 branches located in Tirana, Shkodra, Fier and Durres and 2 agencies located in Tirana.As at December 31,2021, the Bank employs 91 staff (2020: 83 staff).
+Currently, the Bank has an Albanian network of 6 branches located in Tirana, Shkodra, Fier and Durres.
+As at December 31, 2023, the Bank employs 115 staff (2022: 95 staff).
 The Bank's registered office is at Dritan Hoxha street, Building No. 11, Tirana, Albania.
+The unique identification number is J91811004Q.

-As at 31 December 2021 and 2020, the immediate and ultimate parent company of the Bank is Islamic Development Bank Jeddah holding 72.2% of the shares.
+As at 31 December 2023, the immediate and ultimate parent company of the Bank is Eurosig sha increasing its participation to 99.46% of the shares.